prabeengiri/php-example-project/README.md

-backbone.js-example
+PHP-example-project
 ===================

-I just name it as backbone.js as my motive at the beginnning was to develop simple sample app using backbone.js.
-I will rename it soon.
+I named it as backbone.js as my motive at the beginnning was to develop simple sample app using backbone.js.

 It will be just simple app having few features using following tools and APIs.